-- 1. Leaves taken have been approved and meet the requirements set forth for each type of leave. - 2.
-No salary is paid for time not worked, (i.e., unofficial leave of absence, leaving work assignments early, tardiness, etc.) - 3.
-Time off for industrial (work related) injuries/illness must be coded appropriately on timecards, (i.e. medical appointments, physical therapy, x-rays and/or diagnostic restrictions.)
-Consult the Risk Manager if you have questions. - 4.
-Time off for industrial (work-related) injuries/illness must be coded appropriately on time cards, (i.e. medical appointment, physical therapy, x-rays and/or diagnostic testing).
+- 1. Overtime has been properly approved and reported. - 2.
+Leaves taken have been approved and meet the requirements set forth for each type of leave. - 3.
+No salary is paid for time not worked, (i.e., unofficial leave of absence, leaving work assignments early, tardiness, etc.) - 4.
+Time off for industrial (work-related) injuries/illness must be coded appropriately on time card, (i.e. medical appointments, physical therapy, x-rays and/or diagnostic testing).